Musical-Bonesie/bonesies-deploy-me-challange/README.md

 ## Get Ready to Deploy!

+### two ways to clone this project to deploy:

 - Clone this GitHub repo.
+- Create your own GitHub repo for this project.
+- git remote set-url origin <new git repo you created> add, commit, push.

+### OR

+- fork the this repo
+- _then continue to the next steps._

+### Next Steps

 - Feel free to make it your own!
 Add or change something.
 - Create a GitHub repo for bonesies-deploy-me-challange project.
 Call it whatever you like!
 - Once everything looks good and you’re ready to deploy it run: **npm run build**